a red text over a black background

 …but who am I to judge?

 That is why I say that if a person wants to watch pornography on an airplane, that should be his or her choice to do so — as much as I disagree with it — unless other passengers can involuntarily see and hear it as well; and that especially includes children.
-For example, a girl nine years of age should not even be able to accidentally view pornography — not even for two seconds, as reportedly happened greater than six years ago.
+For example, a girl nine years of age should not even be able to accidentally view pornography — not even for two seconds, as reportedly happened greater than sixteen years ago.
 At that point, pornography is similar to cigarette smoke where it adversely affects other people.
 If someone wants to smoke a cigarette, fine — that is the choice of that person; but only if it does not cause people nearby to suffer from the effects of invasive second-hand smoke, in my opinion.

-In fact, I believe that a person should be permitted to engage in virtually any activity he or she wants — I personally believe in freedom of choice — as long as it is not a crime to do so; and as long as it does not directly or indirectly adversely affect other people.
+In fact, I believe that a person should be permitted to engage in virtually any activity he or she wants — I personally believe in freedom of choice — as long as it is not a crime to do so; and as long as it does not directly or indirectly adversely affect or infringe upon other people.
 If someone wants to watch pornography aboard an airplane where no one else knows that he or she is doing it, I see no big deal — but it is something which I personally would not do myself; nor would I encourage others to do it…

 …especially if the person doing it happens to be a pilot in the cockpit of the airplane itself, about which I reported in this article on Thursday, September 25, 2014.